bukhbayar/capstone-finance/README.md

 - Reference

 ## 1. Problem

 ### 1.1 Business Problem

-Fraud detection is a problem that applicable in many industries including banks and financial sectors, insurance, government agencies and law enforcement.
-On the other hand, its becoming billion-dollar business ([2018 PWC](https://www.pwc.com/gx/en/forensics/global-economic-crime-and-fraud-survey-2018.pdf)), and it is increasing every year.
+Fraud detection is a problem that applies in many industries including banks, financial industries, insurance, government agencies and law enforcement.
+On the other hand, its becoming billion-dollar business ([2018 PWC](https://www.pwc.com/gx/en/forensics/global-economic-crime-and-fraud-survey-2018.pdf)), and it is increasing every year as well as companies are facing huge losses.

 ### 1.2 Technical Problem

+Detecting fraud transaction is becoming more chalanging every day, the people who commit fraud are becoming starter

-Information technology, business reengineering, reorganization or downsizing may weaken or eliminate control, while new information systems may present additional opportunities to commit fraud.
+Information technology, data science, business reengineering are identifying or trying to eliminate control but in mean time, information systems may present more new ways to commit fraud.

 #### Some common Frauds:
 - Credit Card Fraud